Anger Management for Substance Abuse

 There are at least three types of anger — passive aggressive, open aggression, and assertive anger.
 Passive anger is an avoidant type of anger, often expressed through sarcasm, mockery, or silent treatment.
 Out of the different kinds of anger, passive-aggressiveness is more physically and emotionally draining.
 Open aggression is often characterized as lashing out in rage.
 They become physically and verbally aggressive, close to hurting others and themselves.
 They usually express this through shouting, criticism, sarcasm, accusation, bullying, and fighting.

 Assertive anger is controlled.
 The person may be angry, but they are confident, ready to listen, talk, and openly deal with the situation.
 It is the type of anger that helps relationships grow by being patient, understanding, and communicative.
 Our goal at Rego Park Counseling is to help you turn your passive-aggressiveness or open-aggressiveness anger into assertive anger.
-Our licensed and compassionate therapists will help you identify the reasons behind your anger and deal with the addictive behaviors that emerged from it through our anger management and substance abuse services.
+Our licensed and compassionate therapists will help you identify the reasons behind your anger and deal with the addictive behaviors that emerged from it through our substance abuse anger management services.

 Anger Management Strategies